8 Common Things Older People Fail to Save for Before Retirement

 Prostock-studio/Adobe patient talking to doctor during appointment

 Health problems commonly arise during the aging process.
-You may discover new health problems or experience worsening conditions.
-Medicare Parts A and B do not cover some expenses seniors can face during retirement.
+During retirement, you may discover new health problems or experience worsening conditions.

 You may need to pay for eye exams, hearing aids, long-term care, and even annual physical exams.
 If you can’t afford them, your health may decline further, preventing you from fully enjoying retirement.